diequies/100daysofdata/README.md

 ---

+### **Day 46 of #100DaysOfData Challenge**

+Finally I had the chance to re-start my side project of London houses pricing, not without difficulties...
+Also I keep the progress with **Omdena** project at the end of the 5th week.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Now I have started to document the process we have followed to generate the data.
+It is the first time I have to create software documentation, new thing to learn.
+So far *Markdown* code is being really useful.
+2. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+The first day coming back to this project after some weeks.
+First point I have realized is that my comments were not enough, I needed too much time reviewing the code to get up to speed.
+If I were someone out of the code, it would be impossible for me to work on that code.
+Another issue I had today is involving *GitHub*.
+Before holidays I commited I huge amount of updates, including a *CSV* file of more than 100MB, which is not permitted by *GitHub*.
+I found myself in a roundabout where I couldn't push my changes but also I couldn't un-commit the change.
+I had to start again almost a new repository to solve this issue, but the lesson is, commit small changes and with care.

+---

 ### **Day 45 of #100DaysOfData Challenge**

 Another productive day working mainly in SQL for **Omdena** project.
 Sadly I have not been able to progress in any of my side projects, I need to make an effort to distribute the time.